ionutneagos/efcore-automaticmigrations-PostgreSQL/readme.md

 2. **Open the solution:**

-    Open the solution file `Npgsql.EFCore.AutomaticMigrations.PostgreSQL.sln` in your preferred IDE.
+    Open the solution file `Npgsql.EFCore.AutomaticMigrations.PostgreSQL.Sample.sln` in your preferred IDE.

 3. **Update the connection string:**